 Dave’s manager is usually under a lot of stress when the sales review is nearing.
 He has to show numbers and forecast numbers for the next quarter.
 Moreover, he wants to be well prepared to present his wins and explains his loses.
 Doing this by himself takes a lot of time and the results are never as per what the management expects.
 However, his job is made easy by AI.
 He has in-depth reports about every aspect.
 He can establish trends and get his forecast in a matter of seconds, that too accurate till the last number.

 The above 6 points cover only generic applications of Sales AI.
 In deeper, more industry-specific applications, solutions can be game-changing.
 AI is capable of accurately pinpointing and solving a business problem saving the firm millions of dollars today.
 Vymo has been successful in helping few industries by providing solutions which have helped solve unique problems.
-Take a look at these case studies:

 Few other issues, AI has been able to solve are: